Foundation Hindu Media

 The Foundation Hindu Media, Dutch: Organisatie Hindoe Media (abbr.
 OHM), was a special broadcaster on the Netherlands Public Broadcasting system, which was allowed to broadcast on radio and television because of their religious background.
 They made programming for the Dutch Hindu community.

 OHM was one of the "2.42 broadcasters" (named after the Article 2.42 of the Mediawet, the Dutch media law, which allowed faith-based broadcasters to get airtime on radio and TV without having to have any members).

+Its first television broadcast was on October 3, 1993 on Nederland 1, while the first radio broadcast was on Radio 5 the following day.

 On January 1, 2016, the broadcasters in the NPO were reduced to eight, and the 2.42-broadcasters, including OHM, ceased to exist.
 NTR became responsible for producing programming for Hindu people.